When Will Disney World Reopen? Here’s Everything We Know

 As far as how things will reopen at theme parks, that still remains a question.
 The aforementioned task force has been discussing the best way to open while keeping people as safe as possible.
 Some of the rumors of what life at the parks could look like include temperature checks upon entry, socially distance lines, and 50 percent park capacity.
 None of these ideas have been confirmed.

-Last week, Florida governor Ron DeSantis announced his plan to start reopening Florida.
+Last week, Florida Gov. Ron DeSantis announced his plan to start reopening Florida.
 As part of that plan, restaurants and retail shops across the state — except in Brevard and Miami-Dade, which are considered coronavirus hot spots — were permitted to reopen following strict guidelines aimed at keeping both employees and the public safe.
 Since many sit-down eateries reopened on Monday, rumors that restaurants and retailers located at Universal’s CityWalk and at Disney Springs could start reopening, albeit at a limited capacity.

-According to Theme Park Tourist, the parking garages as Disney Springs have partially reopened, presumably to allow cast members to park as they come in for “new normal” training.
+According to Theme Park Tourist, the parking garages at Disney Springs have partially reopened, presumably to allow cast members to park as they come in for “new normal” training.
 In addition, Twitter has been aflutter with tweets from “people who know people” who work at eateries at CityWalk and who have been told that they are planning to reopen.

 “It looks like employees at several CityWalk locations, including Starbucks and Jimmy Buffett’s Margaritaville have been notified that these locations, along with other CityWalk restaurants will be reopening on May 11, 2020,” reports Theme Park Tourist.